geoserver/geoserver/doc/en/user/source/styling/workshop/ysld/polygon.rst

 Bonus
 -----

 The following optional explore and challenge activities offer a chance to review and apply the ideas introduced here.
-The challenge activities equire a bit of creativity and research to complete.
+The challenge activities require a bit of creativity and research to complete.

 In a classroom setting you are encouraged to team up into groups, with each group taking on a different challenge.